Discussion on Sayyidatina ‘Aishah bint Abu Bakr’s (r.a.) Age at the Time of Marriage

 Brother Ahmed Obeidallah: If you all were born just 100 years ago, we would not be having this discussion.
 Even the staunchest opponents of Islam and Muhammad (s.a.w.) never criticised his marriage to Sayyidatina ‘Aishah (r.a.) until the 20th century.
 And, yes, they were well aware of the normative position that her age was 9 when the marriage was consummated.
 So, 1,300 years go by and not a word of criticism even by his worst enemies.
 This shows you that this is purely a 20th / 21st century phenomenon.

-Either way, it is not from out pillars of faith to believe she was 9.
+Either way, it is not from our pillars of faith to believe she was 9.
 Believe what you will, but disparaging other Muslims and Islamic scholars and scholarship for the sake of this modern criticism is really sad.

 Brother Terence Helikaon Nunis: This is a point that I have heard since my conversion.
-I cannot deny that there is some validity to it and it would be remiss to simply discard it.
+I cannot deny that there is some validity to it, and it would be remiss to simply discard it.
 My thoughts on the matter is that we, as Muslims, should be stricter than any non-Muslim on these matters.
-Thus, it is irrelevant if they never raised this issue, and that, in itself can be either enervating or damning for the age.
+Thus, it is irrelevant if they never raised this issue, and that, in itself, can be either enervating or damning for the age.

 Pederasty was a norm, from Arabia to the Roman Empire, to the Near East.
 When all partake in the same sin, or vice, no one complains about it.
 When child marriages were common, it was not a point of contention.
 However, morally, that does not make it right.